 Going bare-bottom is not the recommended approach, however, you can keep neocaridina shrimps perfectly well in that type of setup.
 This statement is backed up by Robert Lupton from FlipAquatics.

-You can check out this video where he talked about the bare-bottom option for cherry shrimp tank:
+You can check out this video where he talked about the bare-bottom option for a cherry shrimp tank:

 Here is a quick tip: